Zivildienst in Austria: Austrian Peace Service

 The Austrian Peace Service service can be provided in five accepted partner organizations, which are in China, Israel, Japan or the Netherlands.
 Goal is to spend a year in those countries and understand the enormous complexity of the conflicts and to make a little contribution to the lasting assurance of peace.

 Voluntary ecological year

 Since 2013, it is possible to volunteer for the program of the voluntary ecological year (in German: Freiwilliges Umweltjahr / FUJ) for a minimum period of 10 months instead of the Zivildienst.
 The FUJ is an educational and orientation year for teenagers and young adults.

 Voluntary social year

 Since 2016, it is possible to volunteer for a minimum of 10 months for the program of the voluntary social year (in German: Freiwilliges Sozialjahr / FSJ) as an alternative to the regular Zivildienst.
-The reasons to join this program is, that you have some benefits, but it takes a few months longer than the Zivildienst.
+Reasons to join this program include gaining benefits, but it takes a few months longer than the Zivildienst.